sutakova/online-shopping/README.md

-Example of cypress tests implementation for online shopping application using page objects and fixtures for simple response mocking.
+TypeScript implementations of cypress tests for online shopping application using page objects and fixtures for simple response mocking.